polkadot-developers/substrate-developer-hub.github.io/docs/tutorials/add-contracts-pallet.md

    version = '4.0.0-dev'
    ```

-   Because you have exposed the runtime API and are now working in code for the outer node, you don't need to use `no_std` configuration, so you don't have to maintain a dedicated `std` list of features.
+   Because you have exposed the runtime API and are now working in code for the outer node, you don't need to use the `no_std` configuration, so you don't have to maintain a dedicated `std` list of features.

 1. Save your changes and close the `node/Cargo.toml` file.

-1. Open the `node/src/rpc.rs` file in a text editor.
+1. Open the `node/src/rpc.rs` file.

    Substrate provides an RPC to interact with the node.
 However, it does not contain access to the Contracts pallet by default.
 To interact with the Contracts pallet, you must extend the existing RPC and add the Contracts pallet and its API.